FiroozehDastur/DistributedWorkflows.jl/README.md

 # Shortcomings
 * At the moment, this package is only efficient and recommended for long running processes.
-* Due to the limitations of the underlying workflow manager, this package is limited to the following operating systems:
+* Due to the underlying workflow manager, this package only supports the following operating systems:
 ```
 * Centos 7
 * Oracle Linux 8